autarc/tis/readme.md

-tis - Template inline Script
+tis - template inline script
 ============================

 A small helper for client side rendered template - which should be predefined in the script already.